How to Debrief After Swinging With Your Partner (A Simple Framework)

 Pitfall: Assuming you know what your partner felt

-Use open questions.
-Then mirror back what you heard.
+Use open questions and mirror back what you heard.

 Pitfall: Scorekeeping or comparisons

 Move the focus to needs and boundaries.
-Name the next-step rule.
+Use tools from how to handle jealousy.

 Pitfall: Over-sharing explicit details that trigger